 Like any legally binding contract, you can walk away from a severance offer at no detriment to yourself.
 Although negotiation isn’t always an option, some companies may work on making the severance package more enticing to you.
 However, if you refuse to sign the contract and want to file suit, your next step should be consulting with an employment contract attorney who understands the laws in your state.
 Because employment law is complex and the parties almost always settle outside of court, it’s in your best interest to seek experienced counsel before pursuing legal action.

 Ready to speak with a Houston employment lawyer?
-Schedule a free consultation or contact us at (713) 352-3433.
+Schedule a consultation or contact us at (713) 352-3433.